fmstacco/Carpe-Diem-Data-Solutions/README.md

 # Objective

-This project aims to deliver a professional site of a business consultancy focused on data analysis and data science, so that potential customers - small and medium -sized companies - know the services offered and the benefits they will have through our job.
+This project aims to deliver a professional website of a business consultancy focused on data analysis and data science, so that potential customers - small and medium -sized companies - know the services offered and the benefits they will have through them.

 # User Experience (UX)